-Once the new tire(s) are in place, reassemble the truck sides to the truck blocks.
+Once the new tire(s) are in place, reassemble the truck sides to the truck blocks and then reassemble the chassis to the body.
 Replacement tires are available directly from MTH Electric Trains.

-HEADLIGHT REPLACEMENT
+HEADLIGHT AND INTERIOR LIGHT REPLACEMENT

-The F-3 locomotive's headlights are controlled by constant voltage circuits inside the locomotive body.
-The headlight(s) can be easily removed from their lampholders should the bulbs expire.
-To remove the bulb, follow the body removal instructions found in the Lubrication section on the proceeding pages.
-Once the cab has been separated from the chassis, gently unplug the bulb's wiring harness from the socket on the constant voltage circuit.
+The Burlington Zephyr locomotive contains two bulbs that are controlled by the track voltage.
+The headlight bulb (as seen in Fig. 6) simply plugs into its lamp socket and can be easily removed should the bulbs expire.
+To remove the bulbs, follow the cab removal instructions found in the lubrication section on the preceding pages.
+Once the cab has been removed from the chassis, gently twist and push the bulb to unlock it from its lamp housing.
+Once unlocked, the bulb will pull out of the socket.
+To replace the rear bulb, remove the socket from the plug at the rear of the engine.
+Refer to figures 7a and 7b to replace the light bulbs in the other cars.
 Replacement bulbs are available directly from MTH Electric Trains.